-Applicants must be at least 19 years of age and commissioned before their 29th birthday.
-Maximum age limit may be adjusted upward for prior active service on a month-for-month basis up to 24 months.
-Waivers beyond 24 months will be considered for active or previously enlisted personnel or civilians who possess particularly exceptional qualifications, provided they can be commissioned prior to their 35th birthday.
-Waivers will be considered by BUPERS 311D.Can I give up my officer commission and join Naval Special Warfare as an enlisted SEAL?
+Applicants must be at least 19 years of age and commissioned before their 29th birthday at time of commissioning.
+Age wiavers will be considered for active or previously active duty enlisted personnel or civilians who possess particularly exceptional qualifications, provided they can be commissioned prior to their 42nd birthday.
+Waivers will be considered by BUPERS 311-D.Can I give up my officer commission and join Naval Special Warfare as an enlisted SEAL?

 No, per Navy Recruiting Manual-Enlisted, Section 3N-8:

 “Recruiters may not solicit former officers of the Armed Forces to enlist in the Navy, and former officers will not be approved should they volunteer.
 However, an individual is considered non-prior service and eligible for enlistment if their appointment was terminated by an entry level separation in an enlisted status from Officer Candidate School, ROTC or one of the Service Academies.
 In some cases these recruits may have received an RE-4.
 CNRC may waive RE-4 codes restrictions in this case.”

 Is there a service obligation if I apply for Officer Candidate School (OCS) and follow-on SEAL training but am not selected by the board?

 If you apply only for 1180 SEAL training and are not selected by the board you do not have a service obligation.

 Is there a service obligation if I am commissioned after completing Officer Candidate School (OCS) but fail to complete Basic Underwater Demolition/SEAL (BUD/S) training?